- 09:00 AM to 17:00 PM

 While some observers have pointed at the new “Russian moment” as mere opportunism, others have attributed its interventionism to a proper and broader strategy, a sort of “grand plan” of the Kremlin for the MENA region.

-This workshop will aim to examine whether the Russian presence in the MENA region represents an extemporaneous phenomenon, or is it destined to last, as well as how is the Russian presence influencing the balance of power and the posture of other players in the region.
+This workshop examined whether the Russian presence in the MENA region was temporary or whether it would last, how was the Russian presence influencing the balance of power in the region, as well as how it was perceived by the citizens in the region and the EU.

-The workshop is organised in the framework of EuroMeSCo ENI Project, co-funded by the European Commission and the IEMed.
+The workshop was organised in the framework of EuroMeSCo ENI Project, co-funded by the European Commission and the IEMed.